 How does it work?

-For both Grab Taxi, Uber as well as Go-Jek, you can simply download the app from the PlayStore on your smartphone, register and off you go.
+For both Grab Taxi and Go-Jek, you can simply download the app, register and off you go.
 After filling in your current location and the destination you want to travel to, you can see exactly how much the ride will cost and how long it takes for the nearest driver to get to where you are.
 To make use of these handy transport services in Bali, you will need to get a local sim card as the taxi driver will give you a call to confirm your booking.
 You can get a local sim everywhere and they are dirt cheap, so nothing to worry about.

-The solution to this problem is to get those legs moving to a quieter area, just outside of the tourist spot or to call a Blue Bird Taxi to come and pick you up (though at some points, the Blue Birds Taxi’s are banned as well).
+The solution to this problem is to go to a quieter area, just outside of the tourist spot or to call a Blue Bird Taxi to come and pick you up (though at some points, the Blue Birds Taxi’s are banned as well).
 In the worst case scenario, you will need to deal with the taxi mafia, getting your best bargaining skills out and don’t settle too easily.
-You can also try to arrange a pick-up time with the Grab or Uber taxi driver that drops you of.
+You can also try to arrange a pick-up time with the driver that drops you of.
 If anybody asks, just tell them it’s your personal driver picking you up.

 Rent a car in Bali